enpvivek/food-delivery-webapp/README.md

 🍔 **Food Delivery**: Browse through a wide range of food options and place your order seamlessly.

-📍 **Location-based Services**: Get access to restaurants near your location for quick and convenient food delivery.

-🔍 **Search Functionality**: Easily search for your favorite dishes or restaurants using the search feature.

-📦 **Order Tracking**: Track your order in real-time and get updates on its status.

-💳 **Secure Payments**: Make secure online payments using various payment methods.

 🌟 **User-Friendly Interface**: Enjoy a smooth and intuitive user experience with a clean and responsive design.

 ## Installation